New Year's Resolutions for Advancing Guitar Players

 6. Teach, share what you know--There is no better way to learn than to teach.
 Share your knowledge with others and it will motivate you to learn more, just stay one step ahead your students.
 You can even make some extra cash or be a positive constructive influence in someone else’s life.
 Teach privately or start group lessons at church or in your community.
 Teach alone or with other musicians rotating instructors weekly.
 You can even start a guitar club and just have the group share ideas and information and jam.

 7. Buy a new guitar-- Nothing makes you more motivated to play than a new guitar.
 Maybe you can sell some of the old guitars in the closet and get a new one.
 Be sure it is set up properly so it’s easy to play.
 Even new strings and a good set up on your old guitar can make it play like new!
-(Call Rich about a new Hofner or Eastman guitar if you think a quality guitar at an exceptional value might be motivating.)

 8. Go see a live performance--Seeing someone playing in person in a style you like is very stimulating.
 Watch a local performer (or a pro performing in your area) that you admire, sit up close and take it all in.
 Figure out what it is you like about their playing and try to incorporate that characteristic into your playing.
 Ask if they offer private lessons or workshops.
 Influences from many players help you create your own unique style.

 9. Record yourself-- Recording yourself is like looking in the mirror, the recorder doesn’t lie.
 You will hear exactly where you need to improve.
 Beware, it can also be discouraging so guard your attitude.
 Recording yourself is also a great way to chart your progress, you can go back and listen to earlier recordings and hear how far you’ve come.
 Make a CD to play for others; this will motivate you to practice.
-If you know someone else will be listening, you’ll work hard to get your very best.
+If you know someone else will be listening, you’ll work hard to play your very best.

 10. Listen to lots of players--When you want to learn a new song, do some research and listen to how your favorite players interrupt it to inspire your creative ideas.
 It is so easy to download an Mp3 or look on Youtube to hear a variety of arrangements of the song you want to master.
 Again, influences from many players help you create your own unique style.